“Discover key metrics to measure customer service quality and how SalesCloser AI can enhance service and sales.”

 • Identifies friction points: High CES scores are a red flag that your customers experience friction.
 This could include long wait times, complicated processes, or multiple steps to resolve an issue.

 • Improves customer experience: Minimizing effort is key to a smooth customer experience.
-The less effort customers put in, the more likely they will return and recommend your service.
+The less effort customers put in, the more likely they are to return and recommend your service.

 • Efficiency: By identifying areas where customers are struggling, you can optimize your service process, remove unnecessary steps, and enhance the overall customer experience.